Big Brovaz: 2001–2002: Formation, original lineup and Look Inside

-Big Brovaz originally comprised three women (Cherise, who won the MOBO for best unsigned artist in 2000; Dion; and Nadia, born in Reading), three men (J-Rock; Flawless, born in Lagos; and Randy), plus two producers Skillz (also known as JJC, born in Kano, who also managed his group 419 Squad), and Fingaz.
+Big Brovaz originally comprised three women (Cherise, who won the MOBO for best unsigned artist in 2000; Dion; and Nadia, born in Reading), three men (J-Rock; Flawless, born in Lagos; and Randy), plus two producers Skillz (also known as JJC, born in Kano, who also managed his group 419 Squad), and Michael Fingaz Mugisha.
 The group was referred to as a softer version of the So Solid Crew.

 The group was brought together by Fingaz, one of the collective's producers, who already worked under the title "Big Brovaz".
 The "Big Brovaz" team asked the individual members to showcase their talent alongside underground London R&B and hip hop artists on a compilation that was being put together, entitled Big Brovaz – Watching You.
 On the album, rather than giving each member an individual track, the producers decided to make the artists work together and perform on the same tracks.
 That collaborative effort led to the group's formation.

 The Big Brovaz – Watching You compilation sold over two thousand copies.

 A track from the album, which featured west London R&B singer Cherise, was picked up by the organizer of the annual MOBO award and she was asked to compete in the annual MOBO Unsigned talent competition where she achieved first place.
 Cherise was signed and later release her own solo album.
 Following this, the group was picked up by Sony Records.

 Female member Cherise released a solo album Look Inside before the debut album from Big Brovaz was released.
 It only spawned one single, "2nd Best", while the album won a MOBO award.